 - Smooth with a sleek finish that makes your kitchen unique

 - Comes in various colors though most of the sink comes in white color

 - Fireclay sinks are noise intolerant

-- Made up of very smooth and uniformed texture
+- Made up of a very smooth and uniform texture

 - Easy to clean